-As of September 30, 2020, we had cash, cash equivalents, and short-term investments of \$275.1 million, which were held for working capital and other general corporate purposes, which may include potential acquisitions and strategic transactions.
+As of March 31, 2021, we had cash, cash equivalents, and short-term investments of \$266.4 million, which were held for working capital and other general corporate purposes, which may include potential acquisitions and strategic transactions.
 Our cash equivalents and short-term investments are comprised primarily of money market funds, U.S. treasury notes, commercial paper, corporate bonds, and asset-backed securities.

-Since inception, we have financed our operations primarily from the proceeds we received through private sales of equity securities, payments received from customers under technology and professional services arrangements, borrowings under our loan and security agreements, our 2019 IPO, and our recent offering of convertible senior notes.
-Our future capital requirements will depend on many factors, including our pace of new customer growth and expanded customer relationships, technology and professional services renewal activity, and the timing and extent of spend to support the expansion of sales, marketing, and development activities.
+Since inception, we have financed our operations primarily from the proceeds we received through private sales of equity securities, payments received from customers under technology and professional services arrangements, borrowings under our loan and security agreements, our 2019 IPO, an our 2020 offering of convertible senior notes.
+Our future capital requirements will depend on many factors, including our pace of new customer growth and expanded customer relationships, technology and professional services renewal activity, and the timing and extent of spend to support the expansion of sales, marketing, development, and acquisition-related activities.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us, or at all.
 If we are unable to raise additional capital when desired, our business, results of operations, and financial condition would be adversely affected.